-There were 401 suppliers (including Sika Group entities) and these accounted for 46% of Sika Australia's total procurement spend in 2020.
+There were 388 suppliers (including Sika Group entities) and these accounted for 70% of Sika Australia's total procurement spend in 2022.

-The categories of spend is set out in the table :
+Categories of spend is set out in the table below:

-CATEGORY % SPEND NO. OF SUPPLIER
+CATEGORY % SPEND NO. OF SUPPLIERS

-Sika Intercompany Purchase >30% <50
+Sika Intercompany Purchase >15% <50

 Cementitious systems 10-30% >50

 Concrete Materials 10-30% >50

 Adhesive Systems 10-30% >50

 Coatings & Resins <10% >50

 Packaging <10% <50

 Thermoplastics <10% <50

-100.0% Approx. 400
+100.0% Approx. 388

-Raw materials, packaging and trading goods are sourced both from Sika Group entities and from other suppliers outside the Sika Group in the Asia/Pacific region (including China, Thailand, Japan, Korea and India), the USA and Europe (including Russia).
+Raw materials, packaging and trading goods are sourced both from Sika Group entities and from other suppliers outside the Sika Group in the Asia/Pacific region (including China, Thailand, Japan, Korea, and India), the USA and Europe (including Russia).

-The top 6 spend categories account for 93.9% of the spend on raw materials, packaging and trading goods.
+The top 6 spend categories account for 95% of the spend on raw materials, packaging, and trading goods.
 The percentage of sourcing countries for the top 6 categories are set out in the table below:

-RAW MATERIAL, PACKAGING AND TRADING GOODS AUS CHINA INDIA RUSSIA THAI EURO US JAPAN KOREA
+RAW MATERIAL, PACKAGING AND TRADING GOODS AUS CHINA MALAY TAIWAN THAI EURO US JAPAN KOREA

-TOP 6 CATEGORIES Sika Intercompanies 63% 10% 1% 1% 1% 20% 2% 1% 1%
+Sika Intercompanies 49% 20% 6% 3% 3% 8% 3% 1% 5%

 Cementitious Systems

-Concrete Materials
+TOP 6 Concrete Materials

-Adhesive Systems
+CATEGORIES Adhesive Systems

 Coatings and Resins

 Packaging

-In addition to raw materials, packaging and trading goods procured by Sika Australia, Sika Australia procures (directly and indirectly) other goods for our broader business operations including:
+In addition to raw materials, packaging and trading goods procured by Sika Australia, we also procure other goods (directly and indirectly) for our broader business operations including: